Fiorella Terenzi: Recording artist

-Dr. Terenzi has also collaborated with Herbie Hancock and Ornette Coleman.
+Terenzi has also collaborated with Herbie Hancock and Ornette Coleman.
 Samples of her Music from the Galaxies track "Sidereal Breath" appear on the Massive Attack track "Karmacoma", from the album Protection (Virgin Records, 1995).

-In June 2017, Dr. Terenzi appeared on electronic artist Manipulant's (David Speakman) album Eclectro.
-The song "Doctor, I Need Your Expertise" features Dr. Terenzi describing the sounds of space combined with an electronic backdrop, simulating a journey through the solar system.
+In June 2017, Terenzi appeared on electronic artist Manipulant's (David Speakman) album Eclectro.
+The song "Doctor, I Need Your Expertise" features Terenzi describing the sounds of space combined with an electronic backdrop, simulating a journey through the Solar System.